Before Leaving to Study Abroad

 Bring along any special dietary supplements or food items you are accustomed to: black pepper, vitamin C, peanut butter, etc. Keep in mind that it is illegal to carry perishable food or plants across country boundaries.

-An emergency is a situation affecting the health, safety and/or security of a participant on a University of North Alabama study abroad program.
+An emergency is a situation affecting the health, safety and/or security of a participant on a UNA Study Abroad program.

 Emergency Assistance Numbers

-OUTSIDE OF OFFICE HOURS: Call the University of North Alabama Police Department: +1 (256)765-4357.
-They will contact an Office of International Affairs staff member at home.
+OUTSIDE OF OFFICE HOURS: Call the University of North Alabama Police Department: (256)765-4357.
+They will contact an Office of International Affairs staff member.

 Become familiar with your “home base” as quickly as possible.
 Also familiarize yourself with cities you will visit before you begin to explore.
 Consider purchasing a travel guide before leaving the U.S.